 How can I protect my skin from the effects of the sun?

 Sun exposure causes the generation of free radicals in the skin, which in turn creates DNA damage and other harmful effects.
 Sunscreen is the most obvious and important way to protect your skin from the sun.
 I prefer an SPF 50 physical blocker – zinc oxide or titanium dioxide – which in newer formulations are much more cosmetically acceptable than in the past and often available in tinted variations.
-Consider Elta MD UV Sport for the body and Elta MD UV Clear for the face or lighter applications.

 I’ve been in the sun a lot throughout the years and I’m worried about skin cancer.
 What should I do?